Tunneling in multi-site mesoscopic quantum Hall circuits: Exotic quantum critical points in multi-channel QH circuits

 From the equation~\eqref{rud25} and remembering the definition $1/\mathcal{K}_1=4-i\omega\tau$, we see that, at low energy $\omega\tau\to 0$, all the modes $\Phi_{1, 2, 3, 5}$ can be expressed in terms of a single gapless mode $\Phi_{\rm r}$.
 After integrating out the remaining gapped modes, we finally arrive at the effective Hamiltonian describing the low-energy physics of the looped two-site QH circuit~\cite{dde1}

 where, we defined $\mathscr{H}'$ as

 with the gate voltage parameters $N_{\rm L, g}=2\pi\left(3N_{\rm 1g}+2N_{\rm 2 g}\right)/5$ and $N_{\rm R, g}=2\pi\left(2N_{\rm 1g}+3N_{\rm 2 g}\right)/5$.
 The boundary term~\eqref{rud26} having scaling dimensions $2/5$ supports a zero-temperature quantum critical point that can be reached by varying gate voltages and/or backscattering amplitudes.
 In addition, here the boundary sine-Gordon model can be exploited to uncover all transport and thermodynamic properties.
-In the case of $N$ grains and $M$ looped channels, see Fig.~\ref{fig3}(b) for $N=2$ and $M=1$, the backscattering in the left and right QPCs can be described by a single gapless field, and the leading oder perturbations have the scaling dimension $\nu_{\rm o}=(M+1)/(2M+N+1)$.
+In the case of $N$ grains and $M$ looped channels, see Fig.~\ref{fig3}(b) for $N=2$ and $M=1$, the backscattering in the left and right QPCs can be described by a single gapless field, and the leading-order perturbations have the scaling dimension $\nu_{\rm o}=(M+1)/(2M+N+1)$.
 All these different realizations support distinct zero-temperature quantum critical points, where for $\nu_{\rm o}<1/4$, the higher order backscattering terms also have to be taken into account.
-Therefore, the channel-looping in multi-site QH circuits primarily brings new physics and provides far-reaching insights on non-Fermi liquid behaviors.
+Therefore, channel looping in multi-site QH circuits provides a powerful and experimentally accessible route to engineer exotic quantum critical points, yielding far-reaching insights into non-Fermi liquid behavior.